-A guideline map is shown below this is only indicative and you are advised to use an ordnance survey map.
-There is a button to press on the ‘links’ page that will take you direct to the Somerset County Council Rights of Way information page which you may well find of interest now.
-The footpaths are shown in green.
-The footpaths routes are approximate and illustrative only and are drawn onto a map supplied by OPENDATA (Contains Ordnance Survey data © Crown copyright and database right 2010) [user license is on the council information page.]
+There is a link that will take you directly to the Somerset County Council Rights of Way information page which you may well find of interest now.
+The footpaths routes are approximate and illustrative only and are drawn onto a map supplied by OPEN DATA (Contains Ordnance Survey data © Crown copyright and database right 2010)

 Explore Somerset – (Public Footpaths and Rights of Way)

 An online mapping system to help people find their way around Somerset’s extensive rights

 of way network has been launched by Somerset County Council.

 Explore Somerset allows users to plan their route across all 9,000 public rights of way in Somerset.